tendermint/tendermint/docs/tutorials/go-built-in.md

 its blessing before voting to accept the proposal.

-This mechanism may be used for different reasons, for example to deal with blocks manipulated by malicious nodes, in which case the block should not be considered valid, or for performing some pre-processing of the transactions in the block to improve performance when they are later delivered in `DeliverTx`.
+This mechanism may be used for different reasons, for example to deal with blocks manipulated by malicious nodes, in which case the block should not be considered valid.

-The following code keeps things simple and simply accepts all proposals.
+The following code simply accepts all proposals:

 ```go
 func (app *KVStoreApplication) ProcessProposal(proposal abcitypes.RequestProcessProposal) abcitypes.ResponseProcessProposal {